Construct Validity | Definition, Types, & Examples

 A good operational definition of a construct helps you measure it accurately and precisely every time.
 Your measurement protocol is clear and specific, and it can be used under different conditions by other people.

-Without a good operational definition, you may have random or systematic error, which compromises your results.
+Without a good operational definition, you may have random or systematic error, which compromises your results and can lead to information bias.
 Your measure may not be able to accurately assess your construct.

 Experimenter expectancies about a study can bias your results.
 It’s best to be aware of this research bias and take steps to avoid it.